satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 mirror opensource project development closely.
 Such a process would also ensure that optimal decisions are taken at every stage in the evolution of a project thus improving the quality of any scientific investigation.
-The proposed system can integrate collaborative authoring, editing, reviewing and discussion of scientific ideas and investigations.
+The proposed system can integrate collaborative authoring and editing (e.g., annotum.org; Leubsdorf Jr, 2011), reviewing and discussion of scientific ideas and investigations.
 Furthermore, since this system captures a timeline of activity related to this collaborative process, one can tag any stage of this process and citations can be made to specific versions of an evolving article.

 The writing of this article was conducted in the spirit of the content of the article, with multiple authors and peer reviewers contributing